 Even though God’s Will or desire is that all people come to know Him, He gives each person a choice to accept Him or reject Him.
 You can choose.
 This is your Free Will.
 He doesn’t force all people to come to Him but willingly waits for us to come to Him.

 What is the will of God verses in the Bible?

-Besides wanting all people to come to Him, five verses in the Bible talk about God’s Will that we all should do.
+Besides wanting all people to come to Him, seven verses in the Bible talk about God’s Will that we all should do.

 1. God’s Will to do Good